 To qualify for the Medicare hospice benefit, a patient must be eligible for Medicare and certified as having a terminal illness, defined as a medical prognosis that the beneficiary has a life expectancy of six months or less if the illness runs its normal course.6 Medicare regulations contain detailed requirements for the content and timing of these certifications, both verbal and written.
 For the initial 90-day certification period, two physicians must certify to terminal illness (unless there is no separate attending physician) and for the subsequent 90-day certification period (and 60-day recertification periods thereafter), only the hospice medical director must certify to terminal illness (see discussion below).
-Under the Affordable Care Act of 2010 (ACA), Medicare now also requires a face-to-face visit by a physician or nurse practitioner no more than 30 calendar days prior to the start of the third certification period (see discussion below).
-A certifying physician must base his/her recertification at least in part on the findings of the face-toface visit.
+As a result of the Patient Protection and Affordable Care Act (ACA),8 Medicare now also requires a face-to-face visit by a physician or nurse practitioner no more than 30 calendar days prior to the start of the third certification